GitBolt/coffee-shop/README.md

 A random coffee shop's website I made for timelapse in 2 hours 2 minutes.
+Built in Next.js.